Zasilkovna/WooCommerce/packetery/readme.txt

 = Setting up of the module in WordPress Administration: =

 * In the Packeta>Settings menu.
-Fill in the API password, sender, pick the label format and choose the payment method for cash on delivery.
+Fill in the API password, sender label (found under the indication column in the client section), pick the label format and choose the payment method for cash on delivery.
 * In the Packeta>Carrier settings menu, first update the list of carriers and countries, by clicking on the "Update the carrier list" button.
 * In the Packeta>Carrier settings menu, choose the country, to which You want to deliver packets using Packeta and press the "Set up" button
 * For each carrier fill out the following: